Menu

 Through Economics and Business, students learn how decisions are made by individuals, businesses, and governments, and the economic and business systems that affect daily life.
 They also develop financial literacy and decision-making skills.

-• Inquiry and Research: Asking questions, conducting investigations, and drawing evidence-based conclusions.
+• Questioning and researching: Asking questions, conducting investigations, and drawing evidence-based conclusions.

-• Critical and Creative Thinking: Evaluating sources, analysing perspectives, and developing innovative solutions to challenges.
+• Interpreting, analysing and evaluating: Evaluating sources, analysing perspectives, and developing innovative solutions to challenges.

 Connection to General Capabilities